Neirouzaa/Data-Augmantation-for-improving-radar-point-cloud-classificationcloud-/README.md

  techniques on radar point cloud classification.
 Specifically, the goals are to:

- • Implement data augmentation technique such as Gaussien noise injection on tabular radar point cloud data.
+ • Implement data augmentation technique such as Gaussien noise injection on tabular radar point cloud data to solve imbalanced data problem.

  • Assess the effectiveness of these techniques in improving the classification perfor mance of machine learning models.

  • Compare the classification results with and without data augmentation to under stand its impact

+I used VoD dataset and machine learning models SVM, KNN,Fine TREE MODEL on matlab.